 To honor Ryan's memory and to keep his drive and passion alive in the emergency medicine community, Face Off With Cancer has established the Ryan M. Sorek Memorial Scholarship to support the education of future students at the UCLA Center for Prehospital Care Paramedic Program.
 For more information and to apply for the scholarship, please visit the Ryan M. Sorek Memorial Scholarship page.

-Additional funds may be available from private sources such as businesses, community groups, medical societies, churches, hospitals, etc. You may want to check with organizations where you live or where you grew up to find other potential funding.
-There are web sites that offer database searches, many of which are free.
+Additional funds may be available from private sources such as businesses, community groups, medical societies, churches, and hospitals.
+You may want to check with organizations where you live or where you grew up to find other potential funding for local residents.